 - No male over age 10 should wear bangs.

 On human nature:

-- Although I may not say it out loud, my grandsons are better than any other children on the face of the planet.
+- Although I may not say it out loud, my grandchildren are better than any other children on the face of the planet.

 - I really want most urban legends to be true.

 - Most of us would prefer shallow wit to deep intelligence in our writers and speakers.
 Thank goodness.